sebasibarguen/udacity-nanodegree-visualization/README.md

 After hearing the feedback and thinking about the message, I believe that these three graphs are the right design choices.

 Complementing the 24/7 grid graph with the bar chart helps clarify the message.
-After collecting the feedback, the types of charts did not change, I think they express the message quite well, but there were some aesthetic and content changes.
-Mostly fixing either bugs, clarifying the graphs with titles, labels and legends
+The feedback helped with important details like fixing bugs, clarifying the graphs with titles, labels and legends, and making sure that all three graphs are consistent and give complement each other.

 I believe that the three charts clearly show that:
 * The worst flight delays tend to happen on **Mondays, Thursdays and Sundays around 7pm**
 * **7pm** is the hour of the day with highest flight delays on average
 * Over the year, the highest flight delays occur during **summer** and **end of year**

+#### Ideas for improvement
+With more time, I would of loved to:
+- [] add a dynamic grid table, with the ability to change the data for a given year
+- [] connect the hour bar chart with the grid chart

 ## Feedback